 Mars (Ares), the god of War and Agriculture

 As a son of Juno, Mars was a very influential god in the hearts and minds of the ancient Romans.
 He was chiefly in charge of war and agriculture.
-It is interesting that the Romans attributed two totally unrelated things (war and agriculture) to the god Mars.
-By virtue of the war and battle attributions, Mars has often been similar in light to the Greek god Ares.
+It is interesting that the Romans attributed two totally unrelated things – war and agriculture – to the god Mars.
+By virtue of the war and battle attributions, Mars has often been seen in similar light as the Greek god Ares.

-Among some circles, Mars was considered as the father of Romulus and Remus (Rome’s founders).
+Among some circles, Mars was even considered the father of Romulus and Remus (Rome’s founders).